 Power and tolerance come next.
 Many injuries can be attributed to too much, too soon, or a specific deficit.
 Again, a thorough history and physical assessment by a Physiotherapist can help identify if these are an issue.
-Studies show that cross-training, or just doing other activities (mine and some general workouts) helps counteract common deficits, while making you faster.
+Studies show that cross-training, or just doing other activities (mine are cross-country skiing, squash, and some general workouts) helps counteract common deficits, while making you faster.
 As for progressions, running with a pal can help push you a little farther, and having a plan can help keep you on track.